-I am a technical SEO specialist and digital marketing consultant with a strong technical background across multiple tech stacks.
-More than just building the web one site at a time though, growing businesses online has been my passion for almost 10 years.
+I am a technical SEO specialist with a technical background in WordPress and Shopify.
+More than just building the web one site at a time, growing businesses online has been my passion for almost 10 years.

 Recently I have ventured into Shopify theme developent as well, completing two full featured themes to date.
 I use my technical skills support my Search Engine Optimization efforts which ultimately I feel offers greater long term value for both myself and my clents.